mcharouk/aws/Certification/developer.md

   * distinctInstance : Place each task on a distinct instance
   * memberOf.
 Place task on container instances that satisfy an expression (can use custom attributes and cluster queries)
 * Task Placement Strategies
-  * binpack (save mximum resources): can be configured with CPU or Memory
+  * binpack (save maximum resources): can be configured with CPU or Memory
   * random
   * spread (by instances id, or AZ)
 * When managing EC2 instances, if an EC2 instance is terminated while it was in stopped status, ECS will not deregister it from the cluster automatically, you have to do it explicitly with the CLI.